Entries Tagged 'WordPress Plugins' ↓

 Which Forum To Use With DAP?

-The WordPress-based forums listed above (Simple:Press, Mingle, etc) are not really full-featured (like vBulletin is).
-DAP doesn’t and cannot protect individual forum posts or threads if you used these WP-based forums.
-But they’re free, they all have pretty decent forum features, easy to set up and use, and will work just fine for most people.
+The WordPress-based forums listed above (Simple:Press, Mingle, etc) are not really full-featured (like XenForo or vBulletin).
+DAP doesn’t – and cannot – protect individual forum posts or threads if you used the basic WordPress-based forums.
+But they’re all free, have pretty decent forum features, easy to set up and use, and will work just fine for most people.

-But if you want a more full-featured forum software that will give you greater control over many details, allow you to protect content at a thread or forum level, and want tons of user and admin features, then we highly recommend going with vBulletin (vB). vB is not free, has a bigger learning curve than the simple WP forum plugins, and requires more setup and maintenance overall.
-And like us (we use vB for our forum too), if you want the best forum plugin, and are willing to pay the price (dollar-wise as well as effort-wise) and put in the time to set it up, then vB is the way to go, and DAP integrates extremely well with vB.
+However, if you want a more full-featured forum software that will give you greater control over many details, allow you to protect content at a thread or forum level, and want tons of user and admin features, then we highly recommend going with XenForo (XF) or vBulletin (vB).
+XF and vB are not free, have a slightly bigger learning curve than the simple WP forum plugins, and require more setup and maintenance overall.
+And if you want the best forum plugin, and are willing to pay the price (dollar-wise as well as effort-wise) and put in the time to set it up, then XF is the way to go, and DAP integrates extremely well with XF.

 Integration with BuddyPress, bbPress, Simple:Press, Mingle, etc